 Silent Study Area

-Our library visiting hours are strictly Monday to Friday between the times of 09.30 – 16.30 and by appointment only.
+Our library hours for external visitors are Monday to Friday, 09:30 - 16:30 and by appointment only.

 Information for visitors, alumni, SCONUL users and Extended A level students